-Months ago, many of us didn’t know how to take the news of having to wear masks out in public.
+Last year, many of us didn’t know how to take the news of having to wear masks out in public.
 A lot of us thought it was going to be a temporary thing.
-But here we are — masks are now required for essential services and as we enter restaurants and retail spaces.
-They’re here to stay for the time being and given the science, it’s totally understandable why.
+But here we are in 2021 and now, there are new strains of COVID-19 to contend with that are even more contagious.
+Because of that, the CDC – once again – is recommending that we wear masks indoors regardless of vaccination status.

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy